 How you have been treated by your ex will determine how you would want your present relationship to unfold.
 If you had a controlling partner then any signs of control in your new relationship could make you fearful and you could even end up overreacting.

 Make a conscious effort not to bring up the past.
-If you walk into a coffee shop that you had been to before with your ex you really don’t immediately need to supply this information to your current partner.
-Do you?
+If you walk into a coffee shop that you had been to before with your ex you don’t really need to supply this information to your current partner right then and there, do you?

 You should stop immediately.
 If you can’t, see a counselor and process your feelings.
 They would be able to tell you how to put an end to this habit of delving into past mistakes if you can’t figure it out yourself.